Processing MIMO acoustical measurements

 TLDR: we run VSpkPackAdriano.m specifying the input folder (DirName), the inverse sweep (InvSweep), the duration of the sine sweep (SweepLength) and the length of the silence between the sweeps (SilenceLength).
-All the resulting files will bein in DirName/output.
+All the resulting files will be stored in DirName/output.
 All subfolders are transversed recursively, and all .w64 files are processed.

 - Produced files:

 - 1AMBI_1AMBI: first order Ambisonics sound source to first order Ambisonics receiver.